winterdharma/DharmaPearls/01_agama/samyukta/11/index.md

 # [The Related Discourses](../index.html)
 ## 11. Powers

-The Powers group consists of 60 sutras when abbreviated sutra variants are counted.
-The material is found in fascicle 26 of <em>Taisho</em> No. 99.
+The Powers group consists of 60 sūtras when abbreviated sūtra variants are counted.
+This material is found in fascicle 26 of <em>Taisho</em> No. 99.

+For a table of parallels found in other Buddhist sources, see the [Dharma Pearls Wiki](https://dharmapearls.net/dharmabase/index.php/Powers_Sa%E1%B9%83yukta).
+See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 Below is a list of the English translations currently available.

-See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 ---